mugiseyebrows/ansible/README.md

 - playbook cli
 - ssh transport with key-based authentication
 - builtin modules
+- installing roles

 What doesn't:
-- `become` feature is not implemented yet
+- privilege escalation (`become`) is not implemented yet
 - password authentication is not implemented yet
-- installing galaxies is not implemented yet
+- installing collections is not implemented yet
 - some tests are broken

 # How to run on Windows